President’s Bicycle Ride – Mickelson Trail

 $0.00 – $130.00

-Imagine a path where the ghosts of Wild Bill Hickok and Calamity Jane still roam; where bicyclists, hikers and horseback riders can explore spruce and ponderosa pine forests; and the very young, the very old and people of all abilities can enjoy.
+Imagine a path where the ghosts of Wild Bill Hickok and Calamity Jane still roam; where bicyclists, hikers, and horseback riders can explore spruce and ponderosa pine forests; and the young, the old, and people of all abilities can enjoy it.

 The trail is 109 miles long and contains more than 100 converted railroad bridges and 4 rock tunnels.
 The trail surface is primarily crushed limestone and gravel.
 There are 15 trailheads, all of which offer parking, self-sale trail pass stations, vault toilets, and tables.

-Note: Poor to non-existent cell phone coverage on the trail.
+Note: Poor to non-existent mobile phone coverage on the trail.